xinyuc8645/sep10-freedom-project/blog/entry05.md

                               <a-box color="red">
                               </a-box>
                               </a-scene>
 Simple right?
 Just add the color="(color)" code to the shape.
 Now when I refreshed the page the box will look red!
 The same goes for other shape.
-Moving on
+Moving on to positioning and relative positioning.
+Basically for this video I watch, it just talks about changing the positioning of your shape and some basic rules to the positioning.
+For example
 # Engineering Designing Process
 Base on the last blog 4, I said that I was still in-between the creating and the planning section.
 But I can confidently said that I'm offically moving out of the territory of the planning section into the creating section.
 Since planning, I associate that with like learning your tool since you need to watch video and make a plan for yourself of how you want to tinker with those tools.
 The reason why I'm saying I'm at the creating section is because right now, I tinkered with my tools Aframe to the point where I understand most of it's concept (Maybe except for some concept like NRM maps and etc).
 I think I can fully stand in the creating section if I watch alll the tutorial for Aframe in my playlist over the break.
 So currently, I am in the creating section of the engineering designing process, but only like 50% of the way of there, so expect the next blog to have fully 100% on the creating section.
 # Skills